The Secret to Marriage (Word to Husbands)

 Well, I think immediately of Proverbs 5:18, “Rejoice in the wife of your youth.”
 I am struck by that, because it doesn’t say, “Rejoice in your young wife.”
-That is biblical, too.
-Deuteronomy 24:5 says, “When a man is newly married, he shall not go out with the army.
-He shall be free at home for one year to be happy with his wife.”
+That is biblical too.
+Deuteronomy 24:5 says, “When a man is newly married, he shall not go out with the army or be liable for any other public duty.
+He shall be free at home one year to be happy with his wife.”
 That sounds like a really wonderful year.
-But rejoice in the wife of your youth, that lasts throughout a lifetime, even until old age.
+But “rejoice in the wife of your youth,” that lasts throughout a lifetime, even until old age.

-So, I would say in answer to your question, Tony, any married man who is listening, I would ask, “What made you fall in love with your wife at the start?”
+So I would say in answer to your question, Tony, to any married man who is listening, I would ask, “What made you fall in love with your wife at the start?”
 Something really wonderful happened there.
 Falling in love is one of the great privileges of human existence.
 It is truly of God.
+Go back to that.